makanddream/automatic-solder-paste-dispenser/README.md

 #### Method 2 : Syringe to apply the solder paste.

 * Avantage:
-	* No hardware is needed to apply the solder paste.
+	* No raw materials is needed to create a stencil to apply the solder paste on custom PCB.
+		* 1 syringe = x specific PCB layout.
+		* 1 stencil = 1 specific PCB layout.

 * Disadvantage:
 	* Uniformity more difficult.